homeymusic/mami.codi.R/man/thoughts/Math.md

 and a probabilistic phenomenon.

-The probabilistic aspect comes from approximating rational numbers within a given variance using the Stern-Brocot tree.
+The probabilistic aspect comes from approximating rational numbers within a given standard_deviation using the Stern-Brocot tree.

 ![](man/figures/SternBrocotCurve-unnamed-chunk-5-1.png)<!-- -->
 Number of Samples: 1,000,000